There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-The Indre Østfold region has played a central role in the country’s history, and has impressive defence works from various periods.
-One of these is Høytorp Fortress in Mysen, which is Norway’s biggest inland fortress.
+The Inner Østfold region has played a central role in the country’s history and has impressive defence works from various periods.
+One of these is the Høytorp Fortress in Mysen, Norway’s biggest inland fortress.

-In the region you will also find Haldenkanalen («the Halden Canal»), the oldest canal in Norway, with northern Europe’s highest system of locks.
-Here you'll find beautiful scenery with opportunities for quiet relaxation, and the canal is excellent for canoeing.
-You may also try the passenger boat «MS Strømsfoss».
+In the region you will also find Haldenkanalen (the Halden Canal), the oldest canal in Norway, with Northern Europe’s highest system of locks.
+From the canal you can experience beautiful scenery with opportunities for quiet relaxation.
+The canal is excellent for canoeing, and you may also try the passenger steamboat “Turisten”.

-There is no need to wait until you´re here to find out what you´d like to do.
+There is no need to wait until you’re here to find out what you’d like to do.
 Filter your search and check out the offers below.